GreenPonik/GreenPonik_Atlas_Scientific_EZO_i2c/README.md

 # GreenPonik_Atlas_Scientific_i2c.py Library for Raspberry pi
-## A python3 class to use Atlas Scientific EZO circuits on i2c bus.<br>
+## A python3 class to use Atlas Scientific EZO and OEM circuits on i2c bus.<br>

 ## !
 Only tested on Raspberry Pi 3 A+ !<br>